From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 SCART is a European-standard connector that allows for a cable connection between television sets and other audio and video devices.
 With a SCART cable, video and audio signals from a DVD player, for example, can be played back on a TV set.

-Scatter losses refer to persons who were reached by an advertising campaign but do not belong to the defined media target group.
-Although these persons were reached, the advertising messages did not have the desired effect because these persons are not interested in the content of the advertisements.
+Scatter losses or scatter gains include people who were reached by an advertising campaign but do not belong to the defined media target group.

 Screen format refers to the aspect ratio of the width to the height of a TV screen.
 Television was initially introduced with a screen format of 4:3 because the vacuum tubes used in the TV sets were easier to handle and cheaper to produce in this format compared to a screen format of 16:9.